Robeson County, North Carolina: Reconstruction and Lowry War

 In 1864, during the latter stages of the Civil War, Confederate postmaster James P. Barnes accused some sons of Allen Lowry, a prominent Indian farmer, of stealing two of his hogs and butchering them to feed Union escapees.
 He ordered the Lowry family to stay off his land under threat of being shot.
 In December, Barnes was ambushed and shot as he made his way to work.
-Shortly before he succumbed to his wounds he accused William and Henry Berry Lowry, two sons of Allen, of committing the attack.
+Shortly before he succumbed to his wounds, he accused William and Henry Berry Lowry, two sons of Allen, of committing the attack.
 The following January, Confederate Home Guard officer James Brantly Harris was ambushed and shot following his involvement in the deaths of three Lowrys.
 Fearing Harris' death would lead to retaliation from the Home Guard, local Indians began preparing for violence.
-Short on food and weapons, they began stealing from white-owned farms and plantations.
-Supplies intended for the guard was stolen from the courthouse in Lumberton.
+Short on food and weapons, they started stealing from white-owned farms and plantations.
+Supplies intended for the guard were stolen from the courthouse in Lumberton.

-White citizens were infuriated by the decline in law and order, and the Home Guard suspected that the Lowry family was largely responsible.
+White citizens were infuriated by the decline in law and order, and the Home Guard suspected that the Lowry family was primarily responsible.
 On March 3, 1865, a Home Guard detachment arrested Allen Lowry and several others.
 Following an impromptu tribunal, the guardsmen executed Allen and his son William for allegedly possessing stolen goods.
-The Home Guard was briefly disrupted by the incursion of Sherman's troops several days later, but thereafter resumed investigating the Lowry family.
+The Home Guard was briefly disrupted by the incursion of Sherman's troops several days later but resumed investigating the Lowry family thereafter.
 These events initiated the Lowry War, a conflict which dominated Robeson County throughout the Reconstruction period.

 The situation in Robeson County briefly calmed with the Union victory, as locals focused on rebuilding their livelihoods.
 The region suffered an economic downturn brought on by an agricultural depression and the destruction of the turpentine industry by Union troops.
 Some white Robesonians moved down the Lumber River into South Carolina in search of new farmland, while others moved west.
 Many black freedmen turned to tenant farming.
 Local government in Robeson mostly continued as it had during the war, with rich white men of prominence dominating public offices, especially the justices of the peace who constituted the county court.
 The Home Guard was formally dissolved but was replaced by a similar institution, the Police Guard.